Pacific, Missouri: Government

 Pacific is a fourth-class city with a city administrator government.
 The elected, policy-making body of the city consists of a Mayor and a six-member Board of Aldermen.
 Pacific is divided into three wards, each with two aldermanic representatives.
 Municipal elections are held every year on the first Tuesday of April.

-Steve Roth, the current city administrator, is appointed by the Board of Aldermen and is the full-time administrative officer of the city, responsible for overseeing all daily operations and the municipal staff.
+A city administrator is appointed by the Board of Aldermen and is the full-time administrative officer of the city, responsible for overseeing all daily operations and the municipal staff.

 The Pacific Board of Aldermen has staggered elections.
 Each of the three wards has two aldermen representing them; one seat is up for election in odd-numbered years and the other in even-numbered years.
 Each alderman serves a two-year term, and there are no term limits.

 Education

-Pacific and its surrounding communities are served by the Meramec Valley R-III school system and the St. Louis Community College district, and many residents attend nearby East Central College.
+Pacific and its surrounding communities are served by the Meramec Valley R-III School District and the St. Louis Community College district, and many residents attend nearby East Central College.

 Elementary and secondary schools in the Meramec Valley School District: